Sebazzz/PokerTime/README.md

 ## Features

--   Realtime retrospective app, ideal for remote teams
+-   Realtime planning poker app, ideal for remote teams
--   Shortcut support:
-    -   Ctrl + lane number for adding notes or groups
-    -   Ctrl + delete for deleting focused note
--   Create password protected retrospectives
+-   Create password protected planning poker sessions
--   As facilitator, lead the retrospective through the writing, grouping and voting phase.
+-   As facilitator, lead the planning poker session through the discussion, estimation and consolidation stages
--   Overview with highest voted items
+-   Easy to use

 ### Browser Support